 - Add buttermilk, eggs, and vanilla to mixing bowl and beat for one minute on low-medium speed.

-- Place pan on a cooling rack to cool.
+- Place pan on a cooling rack to cool a bit while you prepare the frosting.